geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The fearless nymph obey'd — her tender feet 250

-The lava press, yet scarcely feel its heat ;
+The lava press, yet scarcely feel its heat;
 O'er solid fire proceeds the undaunted dame,
 And breathes amid an atmosphere of flame,
 Which round her form, by frequent currents driven,